GitJuski/Linux-servers/h2-GJ (In progress).md

 ### Installing micro

 At 11:25 AM I started to work on this assignment.
 First I opened the Virtualbox application.
-When it opened I clicked on launch.
+When it opened I clicked on start.

 ![start](Screenshots/2/start.png)